Olga Ramos Peña: Career

-Peña has been involved with various organizations, including the Democratic Women's Club, American GI Forum, and LULAC.
-She was responsible for organizing multiple political movements, the running of Albert's campaigns, and is noted as one of the first Mexican members of the Democratic Women Club.
+Peña was involved with various organizations, including the Democratic Women's Club, American GI Forum, and LULAC.
+She was responsible for organizing multiple political movements, the running of Albert's campaigns, and is noted as one of the first Mexican members of the Democratic Women's Club.

-She retired in 1996 in order to take care of her aging parent.
+Peña retired in 1996 to take care of her aging parent.

+Personal life and death

+As a child, Peña was involved with dancing.
+From the age of eight, was taught by many of the neighborhood's female dancers until she was proficient in dozens of traditional Mexican dances.
+She danced at assemblies in school, and dancing was her first paid job.
+She would dance at local San Antonio events, occasionally traveling to other cities for performances.